-If this is your first job on campus, you must complete a form I-9 and submit to the I9 office at the MIT Welcome Center in W20.
+If this is your first job on campus, you must complete a form I-9 and submit to the I-9 office at the Atlas Service Center E17-106.
 Once that is done, you department administrator can submit the necessary paperwork to get you set up in the Payroll system.

 If you are an hourly paid student, you will need to submit the hours you’ve worked before payment can be made.
 Please check with your department to find out what they’re local process is for completing time sheets.
 Tax forms and direct deposit can be done the same way as it is done for an employee via Atlas About Me Money Matters.

 Monthly paid staff payday is the last business day of the month.
 If the last day of the month falls on a weekend or a holiday, the last business day is the day prior.

 Hourly paid service, support and student weekly payday is each Friday.
 If a holiday falls on a Friday, payday is the day prior.